THE STORY OF ST. HELENA COFFEE

 Brought to us by Sea Island Coffee, the package that includes three incredible types of coffee coming either in a resealable gloss bag or in a resealable tin with twist-top is definitely a mind-blowing gift for coffee lovers all around the world.
 In your luxury package, you’ll be able to find St Helena, Panama, and Jamaica coffee, each of them in a minimalistic package of 1.4 Oz or biger package 4.4 or 8.8 Oz.
 Characteristic for its sophisticated floral and acidic fruity taste, St Helena coffee comes from Bamboo Hedge plantations and it’s considered the best coffee in the world.
 The home of Panama coffee is La Esmeralda Grand Reserve plantation, located at almost 1,900 meters above sea level, providing a complex coffee flavor based on notes of stone fruit, jasmine, and bergamot.
 Finally, Jamaica coffee from Clifton Mount Estate brags with the hints of chocolate, floral notes, and sweet creamy aftertaste.
 Perfectly combined into this gift set, these coffee types make a real combo gift no matter what preferences the potential consumer may have.

-The uniqueness of the flavor of St Helena coffee
+The uniqueness of the flavor of Saint Helena’s coffee

 The taste of St Helena coffee represents an incredible combination of Yemen origins and New World impact.
 The complexity of this special type of Arabica coffee is owed to the stunning mixture of fruit, chocolate, and spices in its aroma, which is especially noticeable when the beans are medium roasted – only then they gain a mind-blowing floral and fruity touch based on citrus and caramel.